djbritt/ClippyJS_EasyAccess/README.md

 Usage:

-Go to this site, https://download-directory.github.io/, enter https://github.com/djbritt/ClippyJS_EasyAccess , extract, run index.html
+Go to this site, https://download-directory.github.io/, enter https://github.com/djbritt/ClippyJS_EasyAccess.github.io/tree/main/clippy to download the project.
+Run index.html

 --------------
 All the agent actions are queued and executed by order, so you could stack them.